-On Anzac Day this Sunday, we will commemorate those who served and died in all wars, conflicts, and peacekeeping operations, and acknowledge the contribution and suffering of all those who have served.
+On Anzac Day, we will commemorate those who served and died in all wars, conflicts, and peacekeeping operations, and acknowledge the contribution and suffering of all those who have served.

 Catholic chaplains played a significant role in World War I, providing pastoral care and support to servicemen and women on the ground.
 In Province history, there have been a number of Jesuit chaplains who also served in the military.

 Much of the work of Catholic chaplains involved the administration of the sacraments to Catholic servicemen.
 They worked alongside chaplains of other denominations, living alongside the soldiers as the fighting played out around them.
 The letters they wrote were published in Jesuit journals, and provide an insight into life serving God during the war.

 “Up at 3am, a ride of one hour after my Mass, train for some hours, and then a march to a camp in the rear.
 We arrived at 4pm and encamped in thick mud”, wrote English Jesuit Fr D Doyle, chaplain to the 2nd Leinster Regiment (recruited from Ireland), in January 1916.

 “You cannot realize what it is like, duck-boards have to be put down before one can move about.
 Over these one goes at a kind of fox-trot, for they are slippery.
 Even so the spirits of the men were wonderful, and next day they set to work to tidy things up and bring more comfort into things, though it is impossible to do anything to get rid of the mud…My hut was just the size of a novice’s cubicle, unfurnished absolutely, and, instead of a door, a piece of canvas put up to keep out the wind, which was cutting…My Mass I said in a stable open at the side.
 The men had to stand ankle-deep in mud the whole time.
 Yet someone always finds a piece of carpet or sacking for the priest to stand on…”